savchenkoyana/Nbody/2. Reproduce JGB/README.md

 # About

-This experiment is based on article [Primordial Black Hole clusters, phenomenology & implications](https://arxiv.org/pdf/2405.06391v1) by Juan Garcia-Bellido.
+This experiment is based on article [Primordial Black Hole clusters, phenomenology & implications](https://arxiv.org/pdf/2405.06391v1) by Juan Garcia-Bellido (shortly: JGB).

 The goal of this experiment is to create a self-consistent model with Plummer density profile and log-normal mass spectrum, and then evolve it for Hubble time.